elizarov/SerializationByConvention/README.md

 directly use synthetic constructor of the class with optional parameters and pass a corresponding bitmask to indicate whether an optional property was present or not.

-## Streaming JSON
+## Streaming

 Previous chapters had introduced enough concepts to write and read JSON and JSON-like formats to/from DOM-like (maps of maps) data structures.
 It is a good solution for JSON-like configuration formats, but it is too slow (and produces too much garbage) for serving and consuming data when working with REST services in performance-sensitive applications.

-In this chapter we'll see how to compose and parse JSON in a streaming way without building intermediate DOM-like representation.
+In this chapter we'll see how to compose and parse JSON, XML, Protobuf and other keyed or tagged formats in a streaming way without building intermediate DOM-like representation.

-### Writing keys and values to a stream
+### Writing JSON

 We start with a data mode from [Serializing object graphs](#serializing-object-graphs) section: